PIK-LPJmL/lpjmlkit/README.md

 1. Clean the function and coding style (`lintr::lint("R/my_function.R")`)
 1. Add documentation and examples.
 In Rstudio: `Code -> Insert roxygen skeleton` or by `Ctrl + Alt + Shift + R`
 1. Add tests in the `tests/testthat` folder.
 Small sample data can be added in `tests/testdata`, if needed
-1. Test if the new functions compile well with the rest of the package
+1. Test if the new functions compile well with the rest of the package.
+Make use of the functionalities provided by [`devtools`](https://rawgit.com/rstudio/cheatsheets/main/package-development.pdf).
 1. If you are ready to merge your changes to the `master`, see below how to make a merge request

 **How to Create a Merge Request to the `master`**